-In the spring of 2021 EU4Culture launched its first call for proposals for ‘Support to non-capital cities and towns of the Eastern Partnership Region in Preparation of Cultural Development Strategies’.
-The first step in the process was to select five non-capital cities or towns in every partnership country, who will later compete further for financial support to develop their own Cultural Development Strategy.
+In the spring of 2021, EU4Culture launched its first call for proposals for ‘Support to non-capital cities and towns of the Eastern Partnership Region in Preparation of Cultural Development Strategies’.
+The first step in the process was to select five non-capital cities or towns in every partnership country, which will later compete further for financial support to develop their own Cultural Development Strategy.

 Danish Cultural Institute’s role in the project

-- DCI will provide trainings and counseling for cultural enterprise and management in selected cities in each country.
-This will be done through bootcamps, where small and medium-sized enterprises in the cultural and creative industries can improve their skills and capacity.
+- DCI will provide training and counselling for cultural enterprise and management in selected cities in each country.
+This will be done through boot camps, where small and medium-sized enterprises in the cultural and creative industries can improve their skills and capacity.

 The program will: